-As someone who is new to the fitness industry I understand how desirable success is.
+As someone who is new to the fitness industry I understand how desirable success is for a brand-new certified personal trainer.
 However, it can be difficult to find the path to success.
 The first step is building genuine confidence as trainers.
 This is achieved by challenging yourself to explore areas of fitness that are not your strong suit, which will in turn build more certainty and success in your work.

 Generally, most of us go into personal training or the fitness industry because there was an aspect of it that brought us joy.
 In addition to that, there is an area we feel especially proficient in; whether it be that we excel in all things cardio, or perhaps are fascinated by the science of building muscular strength.
 It is this enthusiasm, and drive towards self-improvement (or the improvement of others,) that gets us started in the industry.
 However, we need more than just enthusiasm to be successful trainers.
 We need experience and knowledge.